Stroke

 Safe Diagnosis

-Diagnostic cerebral angiography is a minimally invasive procedure to evaluate the blood vessels in the head or neck to assess for blockages or abnormalities of such blood vessels.
-This procedure is used to help diagnose and determine the best treatment for certain patients with stroke and other cerebrovascular disease and is conducted by highly trained specialists.
+Diagnostic cerebral angiography is a minimally invasive procedure to evaluate the blood vessels in the head or neck to identify blockages or abnormalities.
+This procedure is used to help diagnose and determine the best treatment for certain patients with stroke and other cerebrovascular diseases and is conducted by highly trained specialists.

-The Joint Commission (TJC) standard for 24-hour peri-procedure stroke and death rate after diagnostic cerebral angiography is <1%.
-In 2023 and 2024, the 24-hour stroke and death rate following diagnostic cerebral angiography at NewYork-Presbyterian Hospital was well below this threshold.
+The Joint Commission (JC) standard for 24-hour peri-procedure stroke and death rate after diagnostic cerebral angiography is ≤1%.
+In 2024 and 2025, the 24-hour stroke and death rate following diagnostic cerebral angiography at NewYork-Presbyterian Hospital were closely aligned with quality benchmarks.

 Procedures to Reduce Stroke Risk

-Blockages or narrowing of the carotid arteries, which are the arteries in the neck that supply blood to the brain, can lead to a first or recurrent stroke.
-Carotid endarterectomies (CEA) and carotid artery stenting (CAS, TCARs) are procedures that are performed to remove the blockages in the carotid arteries to reduce the risk of stroke.
+Patients may show blockages or narrowing of carotid arteries, which are the arteries in the neck that supply blood to the brain.
+Carotid endarterectomies (CEA) and carotid artery stenting (CAS, TCAR) are procedures that are performed to remove the blockages in the carotid arteries in order to reduce the risk of first stroke or to prevent a recurrent stroke.
+In 2025, at NewYork-Presbyterian Hospital the complication rates for CEA, CAS, and TCARs were well below Joint Commission standards.

 *Include stroke, death, and MI